SMSOSS/ict_notes/notes/grouped/16-The_Networking_and_Internet_Basics.md

 ### Router (P.193) ###
 - Connetion between differents LANS
-- Groups all LANs into one,
+- Groups all LANs into one
 - Have function of switch

 ### Switch ###